kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 - Lightweight and resource-efficient Kubernetes with [k3s](https://github.com/k3s-io/k3s), and Fedora nodes to take advantage of the latest Linux kernels.
 - Optimal [Cilium](https://github.com/cilium/cilium) CNI with full BPF support and Kube-proxy replacement.
 It uses the Hetzner private subnet underneath to communicate between the nodes, so no encryption is not needed.
-- Automatic OS upgrades, supported by [kured](https://github.com/weaveworks/kured) instances that initiate a reboot of the node only when necessary and after having drained it properly.
+- Automatic OS upgrades, supported by [kured](https://github.com/weaveworks/kured) that initiate a reboot of the node only when necessary and after having drained it properly.
 - Automatic HA by setting the required number of servers and agents nodes.
 - Automatic k3s upgrade by using Rancher's [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) and tracking the latest 1.x stable branch.
 - Optional [Nginx ingress controller](https://kubernetes.github.io/ingress-nginx/) that will automatically use Hetzner's private network to allocate a Hetzner load balancer.